Algebras with a negation map: *Appendix A: Major examples of hypergroups and hyperfields and their power sets

-\item The Krasner hyperfield.
-Let $K = \{ 0; 1 \}$ with the usual operations of Boolean algebra, except that now $ 1 \boxplus 1 = \{ 0; 1 \} .$ The Krasner hyperfield satisfies Property P. Again, this generates a sub-semiring of $\mathcal P (K)$ having three elements, and is just the supertropical algebra of the monoid~$K$, where we identify $\{ 0; 1 \} $ with $ 1^\nu.$ Again, Example~\ref{Basicexample0} is applicable.
+\item \textbf{The Krasner hyperfield.} Let $K = \{ 0; 1 \}$ with the usual operations of Boolean algebra, except that now $ 1 \boxplus 1 = \{ 0; 1 \} .$ Again, this generates a sub-semiring of $\mathcal P (K)$, having three elements, which is isomorphic to the supertropical semiring system of the monoid~$K$ with tangible elements $0$ and~$1$, where we identify $\{ 0; 1 \} $ with $ 1^\nu.$